restics/pixelized-mod/README.md

 ## Info

 This fabric mod is really more for me to learn the fabric api instead of actually providing content.
-Includes a mostly practical joke items that can only be spawned in (don't know how to work with world gen at the moment, give me time to learn this thing!)
+Includes mostly practical joke items that can only be spawned in (don't know how to work with world gen at the moment, give me time to learn this thing!)